joaoreboucas1/cplotlib/README.md

 ## Using Cplotlib

 Cplotlib is a header-only library, meaning you only have to copy the file `cplotlib.h` into your C project and including it.
-Your C project must also be linked to `libpython` and must include `Python.h`.
+Your C project must also be linked to `libpython` and must include `Python.h`, so point the compiler to those when compiling your C project.

 Most of the `plt` functions have Cplotlib counterparts, such as `cpl_plot` which calls `plt.plot` under the hood.
 Some functions have `kwargs` which enable configuring the plot style (color, linestyle, line width, alpha...).